versotile-org/verso/README.md

 The current demo works best on macOS at the moment, since it tries to customize its traffic light buttons to be seamless in the window.

+However, We plan to focus on Windows as main target support.

-It should also work on Windows, as well as Linux with X11.
-You may encounter problems running the demo on Linux with Wayland or Xwayland.
+Linux with X11 should work, but You may encounter problems running the demo on Linux with Wayland or Xwayland.

 ## Prerequisites